TeMPOraL/rpi-mqtt-fb-panel/SPECIFICATION.md

         *   `"info"` (default): Standard informational message.
         *   `"warning"`: Indicates a potential issue or caution.
 Becomes a sticky message.
         *   `"error"`: Indicates an error or critical failure.
 Becomes a sticky message.
+        *   `"control"`: Used for messages originating from the control channel, displayed with a specific color.
     *   `timestamp` (string/number, optional): ISO 8601 formatted timestamp (e.g., "YYYY-MM-DDTHH:MM:SSZ") or Unix epoch.
 If not provided, the panel will use the message arrival time.
+*   **Error Handling & Plaintext:**
-*   **Error Handling:** Messages not conforming to valid JSON or missing the mandatory `message` field will be logged (if logging is implemented) and discarded without display.
+    *   Messages not conforming to valid JSON or missing the mandatory `message` field will be treated as plaintext.
+    *   For plaintext messages, the `source` is derived from the MQTT topic suffix relative to `MQTT_TOPIC_PREFIX`. `importance` defaults to "info".
+    *   The entire payload is treated as the `message` text.

 ### 3.3.
 Display and User Interface (LCARS Theme)
 *   **General Layout:**